-Texas has an enviable reputation for attracting high-tech energy and technology businesses.
+Texas data centers have an enviable reputation for attracting high-tech energy and technology businesses.
 The Texas Enterprise Fund awards ‘deal-closing grants’ where a single local site is competing for a project with other out-of-state sites.
 The state also offers sales tax breaks for qualifying data centers.
-Furthermore, if you don’t qualify for this exemption, agreements limiting the appraised value of the data center’s property under Tax Code Chapter 313 exist to provide a secondary layer for tax savings for datacenters.
+Furthermore, if you don’t qualify for this exemption, agreements limiting the appraised value of the data center’s property under Tax Code Chapter 313 exist to provide a secondary layer for tax savings for data centers.

 Moreover, the Governor’s University Research Initiative continues to attract Nobel laureates and other major researchers to its state public universities.
-Consequently, Texas hosts a wide spread of high tech industries in its Silicon Valley and Silicon Prairie initiatives.
-Texas is one of the few states offering flexibility for negotiation and incentives at both state and local level.
+Consequently, Texas hosts a wide spread of high-tech industries in its Silicon Valley and Silicon Prairie initiatives.
+Texas is one of the few states offering flexibility for negotiation and incentives at both state and local levels.

 How a Central Location and a High-Tech Culture Attracts Data Centers

 Texas has attracted more than its fair share of data centers since the industry began.
 However, this has recently exceeded expectations as investors target its central U.S. location, skilled workforce, and tax incentives for data center customers.

 Michael Lahoud, writing for D Magazine ascribes this to impressive GDP, a strong economy, and robust, and reliable energy under the watchful eye of the Electric Reliability Council of Texas..
 He predicts the state will be “well-positioned to win data center projects for years to come.”

 Lining Up and Comparing the Top 4 Texas Data Center Destinations